- Follow in the footsteps of millions of pilgrims and over 1,000 years of history on the world’s greatest historical trail

 Day 2: Free day in Leon

 A free day for you in Leon to settle into Spain and to prepare for the journey ahead.
-You may wish to explore this beautiful city and its incredible Gothic Cathedral which is renowned for its marvelous stained glass windows.
+You may wish to explore this beautiful city and its incredible Gothic Cathedral which is renowned for its marvellous stained-glass windows.
 The streets of Leon come alive in the evenings when people parade the streets and its bodegas are overflowing with people.

 Leaving behind Astorga you will be walking on pleasant paths across plains and with good views of the hills before you.
 This next section of the Camino de Santiago journeys through to Ponferrada and passes through the area known as La Margateria and then enters the Bierzo region with its mines and bordering Galicia.
 The La Margateria area has very few villages and we recommend you always carry enough food and water for emergencies.
 Make sure you carry warm clothing even in the height of summer with you as you will be walking into high mountains.

 The path runs parallel to the road to Murias de Rechivaldo then to Santa Catalina de Somoza.
-Soon after the path begins to climb again up to El Ganso which sits 1,020 metres above sea level.
+Soon after the path begins to climb again up to El Ganso which sits 1020m above sea level.

 The Camino continues through El Ganso, down a track and runs parallel to the road.
 Here it passes an old oak tree known as El Roble del Peregrino where many a pilgrim have rested in the shade of its canopy.
 As you walk along the path towards Rabanal del Camino (1155m) you pass the remains of the Roman gold mines of La Fucarona.

-Day 6: Walk Rabanal del Camino to Molinaseca (26km)
+Day 5: Walk Rabanal del Camino to Acebo (17km)

-Day 7: Walk Molinaseca to Villafranca del Bierzo (31km)
+Day 7: Walk Ponferrada to Villafranca del Bierzo (25km)

 The Camino from this point onwards climbs through the mountains starting gently but progressively getting steeper until you reach the atmospheric hilltop hamlet of O Cebreiro.
 From Herrerias you drop into the valley taking a quieter road and then ascend through deep woodland to the village of La Faba.
 The path continues through the village to Laguna de Castilla and onto the delightful hilltop hamlet of O’Cebreiro.

-As you leave Triacastela you arrive at a T-junction where you are given a choice of 2 routes towards Sarria.
-The left hand route takes you to past the impressive monastery of Benedictine Monasterio de San Julián de Samos in Samos about 11 kilometres away, the right hand route guides you through a more rural path towards San Xil before meeting the Samos route a few kilometres before Sarria.
+As you leave Triacastela you arrive at a T-junction where you are given a choice of two routes towards Sarria.
+The left-hand route takes you to past the impressive monastery of Benedictine Monasterio de San Julián de Samos in Samos about 11km away; the right-hand route guides you through a more rural path towards San Xil before meeting the Samos route a few kilometres before Sarria.
 Both routes are clearly marked.

 Sarria has been inhabited for many thousands of years both by the Celts and the Romans but the town was founded at the end of the 12th century by Alfonso IX, the last king of León who named the village Vilanova de Sarria.

 Sarria is a busy, modern town with plenty of shops, hotels, restaurants and bars, but its origins are Celtic and it was an important and major medieval centre for pilgrims.
 Remnants of its ancient past can still be seen in the old quarter along Rua Major.
 The church of Igrexia de Santa Maria has an ancient pilgrim’s mural.
 If you follow the Camino route to the top end of town you will see the ancient convent Monasterio da Madalena, the ruins of the Castle and the medieval bridge Ponte Aspera that crosses the River Celerio.
-Nowadays the town is bustling with peregrinos, from those that started their Camino 100’s of kilometers back, to the large number that walk the final 100 kilometres to Santiago de Compostela to qualify for their Compostela.
+Nowadays the town is bustling with peregrinos, from those who started their Camino hundreds of kilometres back, to the large number who walk the final 100km to Santiago de Compostela to qualify for their Compostela.

 The majority of the this walk is on sheltered woodland pathways or quiet country roads and passes through many hamlets and small villages.
 The scenery along the way is wonderfully green and lush and very rural.
 The trail climbs and falls repeatedly as it passes tiny hamlets full of history.
 In the final section is the high point of the day (660m) at Pina dos Corvos which has wonderful views over the reservoir and surrounding countryside.
 From here begin your steep descent, crossing the Mino Reservoir over its modern bridge into Portomarin.